breatheco-de/content/src/content/lesson/learn-css.md

 The next example is a style sheet defining 3 different groups of styles (selector1, selector2, selector3); and each of those groups has different rules applied like: color, size of the letter and background color.

-You need to match HTML elements to groups of styles and you use “selectors” to bind the HTML elements to the CSS groups of rules.
+You need to match HTML elements to groups of styles and you use "selectors" to bind the HTML elements to the CSS groups of rules.

 ```css
 #selector1 {